Every so often I receive a critical comment along the lines of this one:

 She did misquote me.
-I admit, I’ve never seen a month old infant nod.
+I admit I’ve never seen a month-old infant nod.
 What I have seen are infants only weeks old taking in certain words or phrases that we repeat from birth, then indicating they understand by demonstrating their readiness to be picked up – arching their backs and/or tightening their bodies in preparation to be lifted.
 The idea seemed farfetched to me, too, even laughable, until I tried it.

 Perceiving babies as worthy of respectful communication requires a leap of faith that most either don’t consider or aren’t willing to take.
 But if we can suspend our skepticism and take the plunge, it often leads to a radical, life-changing conversion.

 I have been meaning to write to you for a while.
 My wife is crazy about your stuff and to hear it second hand sounded to me like some serious hippy Mumbo jumbo.
-Talk to and treat an infant like person?
+Talk to and treat an infant as a person?
 They don’t even understand English, I thought!
 However, I read your book and thought it made sense.
 Thank God I read it when she was little.
 Diaper changes are a piece of cake now.
 I let her know what I am doing, what to expect, and treat her with dignity and respect.
 All my interactions are guided now by this philosophy.
 I had feared speaking in this way would be formulaic and contrived.
 Quite the opposite.
 I feel my interactions are more genuine because I speak to her in the manner I would want to be spoken to.
 This has carried to my work as an ER doc.
 I now speak respectfully to children, let them know what is coming.
 I know it’s not the point of your work, but it makes my job so much easier!
 I have to spend half the time with wiggling children because they usually comply with my requests!
 So…thanks a lot!

 Dr. Steve Kraunz